Early

 Suggested Activity

-Performances will run throughout the day until 8:30 p.m.
+Specific details are yet to be announced but performances generally run throughout each day until 8:30 p.m.
 Meanwhile, enjoy the illuminations after sundown — the shrine will be lit with unique patterns of light from 6 p.m.

 Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.